PayString/paystring/CONTRIBUTING.md

 <!-- TODO:(hbergren) Update this link when we migrate to `payid-org` -->

-If you have found a vulnerability, please read our [Vulnerability Disclosure Policy](https://github.com/xpring-eng/.github/blob/master/SECURITY.md) to learn how to responsibility report the vulnerability.
+If you have found a vulnerability, please read our [Vulnerability Disclosure Policy](https://github.com/xpring-eng/.github/blob/master/SECURITY.md) to learn how to responsibly report the vulnerability.

 ## Pull Request Guidelines